timfrazier1/AdversarySimulation/README.md

     - ~~point to Splunk AWS Box IP as deployment Server (enter default port)~~
     - point to Splunk AWS Box IP as indexer (enter default port) -
-  4. Download and modify swiftonsecurity sysmon-config:
+  4. Download and modify Olaf Hartong's sysmon-config.
+I like this one here: https://github.com/olafhartong/sysmon-configs/blob/master/sysmonconfig-v10.xml
-    - Key exclusions of splunk processes:
+    - You may want to add more exclusions for splunk processes such as:
       - ```
       	 <ProcessCreate onmatch="exclude">
       <Image condition="is">C:\Program Files\Splunk\bin\btool.exe</Image> <!--Splunk Processes-->